How vision, passion and paint propelled us to an impassioned community, products and partnerships

 Building a community: From a student project to number 1 out of 34.1M results

 In September 2011 the first jar of Electric Paint was on sale.
-We went to Maker Faire New York and met thousands of people who had inspirational ideas and with the product in their hands, could now act on them and something.
-We were able to making connections to other companies that would propel our growth like Arduino, Adafruit, Make, and SparkFun.
+We went to Maker Faire New York and met thousands of people who had inspirational ideas and with the product in their hands, could now act on them and create something.
+We were able to start making connections to other companies that would propel our growth like Arduino, Adafruit, Make, and SparkFun.

-We were overwhelmed with a positive response from the maker across platforms.
+We were overwhelmed with a positive response from the maker community across social media platforms.
 We were shipping 50ml jars of Electric Paint worldwide while responding to thousands of inquiries from enthusiastic engineers, designers, and artists.
 They were actively helping us explore the potential of Electric Paint.
 It was our job to equip them with technology and help propel their ideas.
-Like our vision for a new type of electronics, our drive to empower a remains a core driver of our business.
-Since the of the first jar, we’ve sold over 400,000 products, created 23 different kits and seven pieces of hardware.
+Like our vision for a new type of electronics, our drive to empower a community remains a core driver of our business.
+Since the launch of the first jar, we’ve sold over 400,000 products, created 23 different kits and seven pieces of hardware.

 The diversification of our products was intentional and strategic.
 We realized that building our business on Electric Paint alone would drive us towards commoditization.
 We would end up competing with global giants like DuPont, Henkel, and 3M, and our materials science resources and supply chain could never match theirs.
 But we saw an opportunity that others didn’t.
-There was a clear differentiation in the between materials manufacturers and electronics manufacturers.
-If we could build a technology stack above conductive inks, we could own a unique place in the .
+There was a clear differentiation in the market between materials manufacturers and electronics manufacturers.
+If we could build a technology stack above conductive inks, we could own a unique place in the market.

 Our early interest in printed electronics had revealed a siloed industry.
 As a consequence, we saw that no one was in a position to take advantage of the unique capabilities of conductive paint when combined with contemporary electronic hardware.
 To this day, the scaled applications for conductive paint lie in the realm of analogue electronics.
 We recognized that if we were to build a technology stack of materials, hardware, and software that we could differentiate ourselves and fight commoditization.

 But while working on building a technology stack, we identified another critical shift in the business.
-Google had taken notice of the strength of our .
+Google had taken notice of the strength of our community.
 We were beginning to rank highly for generic search terms like “conductive ink” and “conductive paint.”
 Without knowing it, we had created our most powerful tool yet, a first-place page ranking for a billion-dollar industry.
-With our technology stack and Google-endorsed legitimacy in hand, we were ready to take the business into its third stage.
+With our technology stack and Google-endorsed market legitimacy in hand, we were ready to take the business into its third stage.

 In early 2017, while sales of our paint, hardware , and kits were growing, emails started trickling in from industry.
 Organizing this inbound interest suddenly revealed that we had placed ourselves inside of a valuable technology assessment workflow.
-For example, an engineer has an , googles “conductive ink” and finds us first.
+For example, an engineer has an idea, googles “conductive ink” and finds us first.
 They click on the site and find easy-to-access information and an approachable brand.
 They can buy our technology straight from the shop and get it the next day.
 No forms, logistics, or salespeople to stand in the way of prototyping.

 Launching a rocket ship: Partnering with global giants

-Our high-ranking position on Google and our growing industry relationships demonstrated that our focus on building a technology stack on top of conductive inks was a visionary .
+Our high-ranking position on Google and our growing industry relationships demonstrated that our focus on building a technology stack on top of conductive inks was a visionary idea.
 There was an increasing interest in smart surfaces and distributed sensing.
 We combed through thousands of emails, generating a list of industries, use cases, and potential partners, and we made a plan.
 We recognized that what we were creating was an enabling technology that could transform any surface or substrate into a low-cost, high-resolution sensor.

 We re-aimed the business, focusing our consumer products as easy-to-use development kits that would speak more directly to the interest from industry without alienating our maker audience.
-We partnered with world-class distributors like RS Components and Arrow Electronics to onboard our products and .
+We partnered with world-class distributors like RS Components and Arrow Electronics to onboard our products and community.
 We convinced them to look at their own businesses differently.
 Arrow had never even stocked a liquid product before our Electric Paint.

 We got serious about IP, developing our stack in detail, focusing on printing, connector technologies, hardware design, firmware, and software.
-We made a list of our ideal go-to- partners within specific use-cases, approached them, and I’m happy to say that we’re finding excellent traction.
+We made a list of our ideal go-to-market partners within specific use-cases, approached them, and I’m happy to say that we’re finding excellent traction.